Seven-99/Portfolio-cloud-engineer/README.md

         --Resolution: Attributes in cloud providers (like bucket locations) require precise alignment in the Iac state to avoid accidental resource destruction.

+4.  -Avoidance of Resource Destruction (Infraestructure Alignment)

+        --Issue: initial Terraform plan indicated that the storage bucket would be destroyed and recreated due to a location mismatch (US  vs US-EAST1).

+        --Resolution: Corrected the location parameter in the main.tf to match the existinf infraestructure's region.
+This shifted the execution plan from a destructive replacement to a safe "Update in-place", ensuring zero downtime and data preservation.

 -Key Skills Demonstrated
     -Google Cloud IAM: key management of Service Account and Github Secrets for a secure deploy.
     -Debugging: Use of the Chrome DevTools and execution logs of github to diagnose failures in real time.